Fun is not frivolous

 I worked with a client yesterday who said that the best moment of his life was the first time he smoked weed.
 He had never felt so much joy, so much connection, so much possibility.
 In no time cannabis had infiltrated all aspects of his life.
 It made everything so much more... fun...

 When was the last time you had fun making a mess?
 Have you let yourself laugh recently?
 What did you love to do as a kid- paint, draw, play in the mud?
 Let yourself explore again.
 Try going for a drive not knowing where you'll end up.
 Give yourself permission to break up your routine.
 Call a friend you haven't talked to in a while.
-What else?
-We are all needing some more fun these days, so have fun coming up with a list of fun things to do and make a plan to do them!
+What else is possible?
+We are all needing some more fun these days, so have fun coming up with a list of things to do and make a plan to do them!